makoto/daoact-solidity/README.md

-# Audit checklist
+# Audit requirements

-- Is the library version up to date?
+- The code must be open sourced prior to the start of the auditing so that we can publicly refer the specific commit number.
+- Some common sense must be implemented (ie: set max amount)
+- If critical error has been found, the Pre ICO has to be postponed.

 ## Test Todo

 - `ledger`
 - `investedAmountOf`
 - What happens owner_address is not the actual contact deployed address?
+- Is the library version up to date?

 ## Notes